 Pay with your smartphone or online

-Download the app "Mobilbilletter Hovedstaden" in App Store and Google Play and pay for your tickets on the go.
-Once you have downloaded the app, click on "Indstillinger" (settings) in the right hand lower corner and click on "English" under "Sprog" (language).
-Then you will get the English version of the app.
+Download the app "DOT Mobilbilletter" in App Store and Google Play and pay for your tickets on the go.
+Click "Indstillinger" (settings) followed by "Sprog" (language) to select English version.
 From there you can select the fare you need and enter your credit card details.

 You can easily preorder your Copenhagen Card online and pick it up upon arrival in Copenhagen.
 You can e.g. pick up your Copenhagen Card in Copenhagen Airport and start using it right away on e.g. the Metro to the city center.

-The City Pass gives you unlimited access to buses, trains, metro and harbour buses in zones 1 - 4, which includes the centre of Copenhagen and to and from the airport.
-An adult 24-hour City Pass costs DKK 80 and an adult 72-hour City Pass costs DKK 200.
-If you are under 16, a 24-hour City Pass costs DKK 40 and a 72-hour City Pass costs DKK 100.
-Buy the City Pass online, and receive it as a text which can be used immediatly.
+The City Pass Small gives you unlimited access to buses, trains, metro and harbour buses in zones 1 - 4, which includes the center of Copenhagen and to and from the airport.

 A regular ticket is a single trip ticket.
 You have to buy the amount of zones needed to get to your destination.
-2 and 3 zone tickets are valid for one hour.
-4, 5 and 6 zone tickets are valid for an hour and a half.
-7, 8 and 9 zone tickets are valid for two hours.
 Please note that this does not refer to the number of the specific zones, but the amount of zones you have bought.
 Check the back of your ticket if you are in doubt.
 During this time you can use your ticket all you want in the metro, bus, train and harbour bus, as long as you do not pass through more zones than your ticket allows.

-Zone tickets cost between DKK 24 (for 2 zones) and DKK 108 (for all zones).
-2 zones will cover most travel in Copenhagen city centre, whereas an all zone ticket will get you to Elsinore, Roskilde or Frederikssund in the capital region.
+Zone tickets cost between DKK 24 (for 2 zones) and DKK 84 (for 8 zones).
+2 zones will cover most travel in Copenhagen city centre, whereas an an 8 zone ticket will get you to Elsinore, Roskilde or Frederikssund in the capital region.